French rooster in court for crowing too loudly | DW | 05.07.2019

 Ruffled feathers

-The mayor of the nearby Gajac town, Bruno Dionis du Sejour, told AFP that this was a battle between "bobos," or bourgeois bohemians, and countryfolk.
+The mayor of the nearby town of Gajac, Bruno Dionis du Sejour, told AFP that this was a battle between "bobos," or bourgeois bohemians, and countryfolk.

 He wrote an open letter in May to defend the right of church bells to ring, cows to moo, and donkeys to bray throughout rural France.